Raiders of the Lost Horcrux:

 If Orion is already dead, especially if he is dead of meddling, Bella may even have been ordered to find out whether Walburga knows anything that means she needs to be eliminated as well (Walburga doesn’t).

-Reggie, who has now discovered Tom Riddle’s background, and has lost his father, is already simmering with resentment, determined to strike a blow against what he now regards as a false Dark Lord, even if he does get himself killed for it.
+Reggie, who has now discovered Tom Riddle’s background, and has lost his father, and knows that he has been tricked into lifelong service to a halfblood, is already simmering with resentment, determined to strike a blow against what he now regards as a false Dark Lord, even if he does get himself killed for it.
 He has also already figured out that the “Dark Lord” has to have created a Horcrux.

 After all, once his grandfather finally told him what kind of a mistake he has made, he has been combing the family library for some way in which he can strike a blow against a deathless Dark Lord, and there just aren’t that many ways to achieve deathlessness.